hojoon0724/hourglass/README.md

 ### Summary

-Project Hourglass is a countdown time-tracking app that lets professionals working on an hourly billing basis (such as consultants, lawyers, tutors, freelancers, and contractors) to easily monitor the remaining time allocated to their clients or projects.
+Hourglass is a countdown time-tracking app that lets professionals working on an hourly billing basis (such as consultants, lawyers, tutors, freelancers, and contractors) to easily monitor the remaining time allocated to their clients or projects.

 ### Project Proposal